compute-io/incrdatespace/README.md

 var arr = incrdatespace( start, stop, '5days' );
 ```

-The rule is that the scalar value and its corresponding unit must __not__ be separated; e.g., the following is not valid: `5 days`.
+The rule is that the scalar value and its corresponding unit must __not__ be separated; e.g., the following is __not__ valid: `5 days`.

-Scalar units can also be combined to create arbitrary complex increments.
+Scalar units can also be combined to create arbitrarily complex increments.

 ``` javascript
 var arr = incrdatespace( start, stop, '1y2b5d12h34s20ms' );